Royal Antediluvian Order of Buffaloes: Lodge names and associations

 There was a Dreadnought Lodge GLE Limited, clearly a Naval Lodge.
 There have been Lodges connected with the Home Guard, simply using the name "Home Guard".
-Lodges connected with Railways often called "Railway Lodge" or something else Railway related such as "Locomotive Lodge".
+Lodges connected with Railways often called "Railway Lodge" or something else railway related such as "Locomotive Lodge".
 Coal miners lodges such as Mt Rochfort Lodge No 29 GLNZ (4656 GLE).
-Naval and Passenger liner lodges usually have a ships name, that is not the case with the Oriana-based lodge whose name was "Princess Alexandra" and was numbered "10051" on the Roll of the Grand Lodge of England.
-The now closed Leyland Lodge, was originally formed by the management of the Leyland Motor Company in the 1920s.
+Naval and Passenger liner lodges usually have a ship's name, that is not the case with the Oriana-based lodge whose name was "Princess Alexandra" and was numbered "10051" on the Roll of the Grand Lodge of England.
+The now-closed Leyland Lodge was originally formed by the management of the Leyland Motor Company in the 1920s.
 Kings Own Military Lodge had a close connection with the British forces.

 Some lodges were named simply in honour of famous personages of the day, such as General Redvers Buller or Edith Cavell.
 Other Lodges have been named in honour of well-respected past members such as the Mervyn Payne Lodge.